sngrmvj/todo-ui/README.md

 - Splash screen
 - View password while typing.
 - Login as it requires to monitor the items based on the user.
+- Refresh Token and access token stored as http only cookies
 - Page to enter the items for the planner initially.
 From next time we can use api store the items.
 - Connect to Django application which stores item planners in the database.
 - Once development is done we can deploy to cloud.